Skip to content

 People

-Dr. Erica Sparkenbaugh (Link to Bio) grew up in western Pennsylvania and received a Bachelor’s Degree in Biology from Allegheny College.
-She obtained her PhD in Pharmacology/Toxicology at Michigan State University, with a research focus on mechanisms of Drug-Induced Liver Injury.
-She completed a postdoctoral fellowship in the Department of Medicine at UNC Chapel Hill with Dr. Rafal Pawlinski, then became an Assistant Professor of Medicine and member of the UNC Blood Research Center in 2019.
-She has funding from NHLBI and the American Society of Hematology (Scholar Award).
+Dr. Erica Sparkenbaugh (Link to Bio) grew up in near Pittsburgh, PA and received a Bachelor’s Degree in Biology from Allegheny College (Meadville, PA).
+She obtained her PhD in Pharmacology & Toxicology at Michigan State University, with a research focus on mechanisms of Drug-Induced Liver Injury.
+She completed a postdoctoral fellowship in the Department of Medicine at UNC Chapel Hill with Dr. Rafal Pawlinski, then became a Research Assistant Professor of Medicine and member of the UNC Blood Research Center in 2019.
+In September 2024, Dr. Sparkenbaugh was appointed to as a tenure-track Assistant Professor in the Department of Pathology and Laboratory Medicine.

 Former Lab Members: